 During traditional holidays, such as Thanksgiving Day, Halloween, Christmas or St.Valentine’s Day even your most loyal customers will have their own plans, and visiting your bar might not be one of them.

 So it’s worth considering other dates that fit your concept, becoming an excellent occasion for loyal guests to spend their time at your bar.
+If your bar pos software allows you to run promotions, you won't even need any additional marketing software.
 Here are some examples of bar promo ideas during holidays: